illinois-cs498vr/illinois-cs498vr.github.io/_assignments/submission_instructions.md

 1. Open the scene with your work for the MP.
 1. Click “Add Open Scenes”.
 You must have saved the scene to the assets folder for this to work.
 1. Click “Build”.
-1. This will create an executable (`.exe`) for running the build, a folder containing your scene data, a "Mono" folder, and `UnityPlayer.dll`.
+1. This will create an executable (`.exe`) for running the build, a folder containing your scene data, a `Mono` folder, and `UnityPlayer.dll`.

 ### Step 3: Copy the Input Manager file